-The Diversity Leadership Council adheres to the following core beliefs as we consider our priorities, goals and strategies to advance our mission.
+The DLC adheres to the following core beliefs as we consider our priorities, goals and strategies to advance our mission.

 A diverse school community benefits everyone when we continually work to advance a school culture of inclusion, equity, and community, and actively work against the negative effects of bias and stereotypes.

 Our curriculum should be a reflection of our diverse learning community and complex world; it should represent a wide variety of perspectives and experiences, provide cultural relevance for students, and foster critical thinking around issues of justice and equity.